vandanrohatgi/blog-grave/_posts/2020-8-13-Python-and-how-I-useit.md

 image: /images/python.png
 ---

 Welcome to the first blog!
-I had a hard time figuring out what I should my first blog be, then I just decided that lets just do something I am comfortable with.
+I had a hard time figuring out what should my first blog be, then I just decided that lets just do something I am comfortable with.
 So the first thing that came to my mind was python but I didnt want to just write a giant tutorial documenting every data structure, every concept and every trick, no...
 <!--more-->
  that has already been done way too many times by way too many people.
 What **I** am going to do is tell you about how I use python in my daily life as a student aspiring to be a Programmer/ Penetration Tester/ Red Teamer/ Threat Hunter/ Ethical Hacker/ CTF player ... you get the idea.